qmetry/qaf/pages/latest/gherkin_client.md

 -  Use GherkinScenarioFactory to run feature files written in **standard gherkin language**
 -  Convert Cucumber hooks to appropriate TestNG listener, for example convert @before implementation to testng method listener's beforeMethod
--  Place @QAFTestStepProvider annotation at class defining cucumber steps
+-  If you are using cucumber 4 or lower, place @QAFTestStepProvider annotation at class defining cucumber steps.
+For cucumber 5+ add [qaf-cucumber](https://github.com/qmetry/qaf-cucumber#qaf-cucumber) dependency.
 -  Use ‘step.provider.pkg’ instead of glue
 -  You can use tags as groups for run-configuration-filter